 SAT Score Calculator

-Convert your Digital SAT raw scores to estimated scaled scores (200-800 per section, 400-1600 total).
-Enter correct answers for Reading & Writing (54 questions) and Math (44 questions) to see your predicted score, percentile ranking, and college competitiveness level.
-Based on College Board equating tables.
+Convert Digital SAT raw scores to estimated scaled scores (400-1600).
+Enter correct answers for Reading & Writing and Math for predicted score and percentile.

 40 / 54 correct74% accuracy